-Dry diaper nights then became the norm when our environments were consistent (i.e. not travelling) and at 17 months during the daytime, she started to point to her crotch area (or her bum) and verbally signal us when she needed to go.
+Dry diaper nights then became the norm when our environments were consistent (i.e. not traveling) and at 17 months during the daytime, she started to point to her crotch area (or her bum) and verbally signal us when she needed to go.
 Sometimes this meant that she had just wet or soiled her diaper, but most of the time it was preemptive messaging.
-If we scooped her up, peeled off the diaper (careful not to spill it just in case it was already full!) and immediately took her to the bathroom, she would invariably go in the toilet.
+If we scooped her up, peeled off the diaper (careful not to spill it just in case it was already full!), and immediately took her to the bathroom, she would invariably go in the toilet.
 This practice even continued during our two-month journey back to my home country of Canada during this past summer.
 Pride oozed.

 But nothing prepared me for the sudden shift that happened when we returned to China, to our home with the little plastic potty that we’d purchased from Ikea in the spring.
 An independent child like ours clearly prefers being able to call the shots.
 Letting her wear the Chinese “split pants” or “crotchless pants” (kaidangku 开裆裤) during the heat of the day at home, or just go around with a naked bum, meant that she could easily sit on the potty whenever she wanted.
-She’d sometimes tell us in advance and sometimes wouldn’t say anything until she’d filled the potty and wanted us to clean it out, and then she’d come find me pointing wildly at the potty and looking at me with such an expectant expression while babbling in her own toddler language.
+She’d sometimes tell us in advance and sometimes wouldn’t say anything until she’d filled the potty and wanted us to clean it out, and then she’d come to find me pointing wildly at the potty and looking at me with such an expectant expression while babbling in her own toddler language.
 I’m sure she was saying, “What are you doing?
 You have a dirty potty to clean.
 C’mon already, Mom!
 Get with the program!”

 That brings us to today.
 At nineteen months old, I think it’s safe to say that my daughter is potty-trained.
 It might be dangerous to type that sentence so boldly, I know, but when I see her use that potty so confidently, the pride I feel is so enormous that I could shout it from my balcony to the thousands of other ears that would invariably hear me in this over-populated city of Beijing.